 During the first full week of April each year, the American Public Health Association (APHA) brings together communities across the United States to observe National Public Health Week as a time to recognize the contributions of public health and highlight issues that are important to improving our nation.
 For nearly 20 years, APHA has served as the organizer of NPHW.
 Every year, the Association develops a national campaign to educate the public, policymakers, and practitioners about issues related to each year's theme.

-Join the MPH Program in celebrating NPHW! *Visit goo.gl/DyFLIh to sign up for the events below.
+Join the MPH Program in celebrating NPHW! *Visit goo.gl/DyFLIh to sign up!

 UMB health leaders participate in the #MannequinChallenge

 The Healthiest Maryland Schools (HMS) Program is a student-led interprofessional after-school childhood obesity prevention program based in West Baltimore.
 The program aims to train future leaders in medicine, social work, nursing, pharmacy, law, dentistry, and public health; while also enhancing students' understanding of the importance of interprofessional approaches that are needed to prevent and treat complex chronic diseases that have their origins in childhood.

 The HMS Program is actively recruiting UMB students to assist at three neighboring elementary schools this Spring!
 To sign-up or for more information, please contact Erica Turner, Program Manager, firstname.lastname@example.org.

 The MPH Program participates in Maryland Unites: Day to Serve

 The University of Maryland, Baltimore supports Governor Hogan’s Day to Serve initiative, a movement that started in Maryland, Virginia, West Virginia and D.C. to motivate people to get involved in service events each year.
 MPH Program faculty and staff assisted at James McHenry Elementary this year with cleaning out their supply storage room.